rubenwardy/minetest_modding_book/_en/basics/getting_started.md

     │   └── ... any sounds
     └── ... any other files or directories

-Only the init.lua file is actually required in a mod for it to run on game load;
+Only the init.lua file is required in a mod for it to run on game load;
-however, mod.conf is recommended and other components may be needed to perform a mod's functionality.
+however, mod.conf is recommended and other components may be needed depending on the mod's functionality.

 ## Dependencies

-A dependency is another mod which the mod requires to be loaded before itself.
+A dependency occurs when a mod requires another mod to be loaded before itself.
-The mod may require the other's mods code, items, or other resources to be available.
+One mod may require another mod's code, items, or other resources to be available for it to use.

 There are two types of dependencies: hard and optional dependencies.
-Both require the mod to be loaded first, but a hard dependency will cause the mod to fail to load if the required mod isn't available.
+Both require the mod to be loaded first.
+If the mod being depended on isn't available, a hard dependency will cause the mod to fail to load, while an optional dependency might lead to fewer features being enabled.

-An optional dependency is useful if you want to optionally support another mod if the user wishes to use it.
+An optional dependency is useful if you want to optionally support another mod; it can enable extra content if the user wishes to use both the mods at the same time.

+Dependencies should be listed in mod.conf.

 ### mod.conf

-Dependencies should be listed in mod.conf.
-The file is used for mod metadata such as the mod's name, description, and other information.
+This file is used for mod metadata including the mod's name, description, and other information.
+For example:

     name = mymod
-    description = Adds foo, bar, and bo depends = modone, modtwo
+    description = Adds foo, bar, and bo. depends = modone, modtwo
     optional_depends = modthree

 ### depends.txt

-For compatibility with 0.4.x versions of Minetest, you'll need to also provide a depends.txt file:
+For compatibility with 0.4.x versions of Minetest, instead of only specifying dependencies in mod.conf, you need to provide a depends.txt file in which you list all dependencies:

     modone
     modtwo
     modthree?

-Each modname is on its own line.
-Mod names with a question mark following them are optional dependencies.
+Each mod name is on its own line, and mod names with a question mark following them are optional dependencies.
 If an optional dependency is installed, it is loaded before the mod;
 however, if the dependency is not installed, the mod still loads.
 This is in contrast to normal dependencies which will cause the current